 After 6 months of the Elimination phase, your symptoms will hopefully be much improved.
 If so, you can start to experiment with foods you can tolerate.

 If you are still having symptoms, though, don’t continue with this step yet.
 You will need to find out what your underlying Mast Cell Activation Syndrome or Histamine Intolerance Root Causes are and address those first.
-You can schedule a Mast Cell 360 Case Review if you need help.

 - Only make 1 change every 3-4 days.
 Keep a Food Diary.
 Symptoms can take up to 2-3 days to develop.
 So, don’t introduce anything else new at this time.